Skip to content

 Founder, Steward, and Storyteller

-“I came to olive oil through the front door—as a brand consultant, not a farmer—but I stayed because of the trees.”
+“I came to olive oil through the front door as a brand consultant, not a farmer, but I stayed because of the trees.
+Our community of Corning, California has been cultivating olive trees since 1897.”

-Liz now serves as steward of the land, coordinating harvests with carefully chosen table olive and oil olive growers while converting an old fruit orchard into a regenerative olive grove.
-She is also a product developer, writer, and advocate for transparent, small-scale production.
-Whether she’s in the orchard, refining flavor notes, or responding to customers, her hands are in every aspect of this small but mighty enterprise.
-She has spent many years on sensory panels and international juries refining her palate, contributes to industry publications, and speaks internationally on the future of American olive oil.
+Liz now serves as steward of the land, coordinating harvests with carefully chosen local table olive and oil olive growers while converting her conventional stone fruit acreage into a regenerative olive orchard.
+She is a product developer, writer, and advocate for small-scale production.
+Whether she’s in the orchard, creating products, or responding to patrons, she's deeply involved in every aspect of this small-scale business.

 Read more about Liz on LinkedIn.
 (This link will open in a new tab.)